 - Two-thirds of Americans would have trouble immediately paying an unanticipated bill of $1,000.
 Eleven percent say they would not be able to pay an unexpected bill of $1,000 at all and another 45 percent report they would need to borrow money.

 The result that stands out to me is the salary increase findings.
 In the profession, I work in and companies and vendors I work with this has not been the case.
 Even with family and friends, I can only recall one friend who took a pay cut to keep jobs at a company he works for.
 Also, polls conducted by CBS News and The New York Time in 1995, 2006, and 2007 reported similar overall finding that Two-thirds of Americans would have trouble immediately paying an unanticipated bill of $1,000.
 So over the last twenty years, the problem has not gotten better.

-What key finding do you find most surprising?
 Could you cover an unexpected bill of a $1000 in cash?
-What approach would you take to try and improve this situation?
+What approach would you take to try to improve your cash saving?